jiyong-park/jiyong-park.github.io/_pages/research.md

 7. **Park, J.**, Han, K., and Lee, B. “Reconciling Economic and Environmental Goals: The Role of Information Technology in Decoupling Productivity Growth and Energy Use,” under review
 8. **Park, J.**, Son, Y., and Angst, C. “Value of IT in Building Resilience During Crises: U.S. Higher Education’s Transition to Online Amid COVID-19 Pandemic,” under review
 9. Gong, F., **Park, J.**, and Cao, Y. "The Impact of IT Spillovers on Technical Efficiency: The Roles of IT Intensity and Supply Chain Relationships," under review
-10. Han, K., Koh, B., Nault, B., and **Park, J.** “Under the Hood: Transaction Costs and Information Technology Investment,” under review
+10. Han, K., Koh, B., Nault, B., and **Park, J.** “Using Labor as a Measure of Transaction Costs To Assess The Impact of Information Technology,” under review

 [4]: http://www.jobautomationindex.com/